 After the smoke test, you need to clean up.
 This might include stopping a server, deleting files, or emptying database tables.
 This could also be done before the initial setup step to ensure that the environment is clean before any tests are started.

 A smoke test contains a series of Script.CallScript() statements.
 Each script that gets called performs a different test.

 This is flexible in a couple of ways.
 It allows changes to the smoke test without the test developer needing to modify the build script.
 It also allows each individual test its own file, and possibly have its own creator so that work on creating these scripts can be shared.

 When a task fails, most build tools will send the output of a task with the error report for that task.
 To take advantage of this, you can use PrintLn() statements in the smoke test scripts to detail which test is being run and what is happening at that stage in the test.
 This gives developers a better sequence of steps to be able to reproduce the defect that the smoke test found.

 Struggling With Testing?

-You're not alone.
+Whether you struggle with smoke testing or different types of software testing, you're not alone.
 Learn four reasons why software testers struggle — and what you can do about them.